parflow/parflow/docs/user_manual/source/files.rst

 sort of heirarchy.

 The following sections contain a description of all of the keys used by ParFlow.
-For an example of input files you can look at the ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12
-``test subdirectory of the ParFlow distribution.
-Looking over some examples should give you a good feel for how the file scripts are put together.``
+For an example of input files you can look at the ``test`` subdirectory of the ParFlow distribution.
+Looking over some examples should give you a good feel for how the file scripts are put together.

 Each key’s entry has the form: